Preparing for the Future Now

 GA4’s “app+web” property and events-based measurement model simplifies digital analytics processes, creating an open-ended structure with universal building blocks that expands both breadth and depth of impact.

-Instead, the current nearly universal guidance is that brands implement GA4, and run GA3 and GA4 properties parallel until functionality improvements from Google and configuration builds by each brand combine to meet the business need.
+Instead, the nearly universal guidance has been that brands implement GA4, and run GA3 and GA4 properties parallel until functionality improvements from Google and configuration builds by each brand combine to meet the business need.
+Arcalea recommends all orgs replicate necessary GA3 schema in GA4 and fully test before the end of calendar year 2022.

 Brands that use the transition time wisely will be positioned to meet their future analytics needs more easily while developing the historical data required for predictive metrics, advanced insights, and ML-driven modeling not possible with GA3’s UA.